-Use your sling for one week only, including in bed at night.
+Use your sling for comfort only and no more than one week.
 You can take it off to wash, dress and do your exercises.

 Exercise and activity:

 It is important to start gentle exercises straight away to prevent stiffness.
 You will find pictures and instructions for your exercises below.